The Basics of VBC Incentive Structures

 To succeed in VBC agreements, practices must focus on these critical areas:

 • Legal Support: Engage legal experts to review terms and conditions carefully, ensuring clarity and fairness.
+Contract review timelines typically run 30–90 days and should include examination of attribution methodology, which can affect attributed panel size by 10–25% depending on the rules used.

 • Actuarial Analysis: Use financial modeling to evaluate how different scenarios could impact your reimbursement.
+At minimum, model 3 scenarios: a base case, a 10% cost overrun scenario, and a 10% cost savings scenario to bound your financial exposure and upside.

 Conclusion: VBC in healthcare offers a pathway to improved patient care and financial success, but requires careful planning and negotiation.
 By understanding quality measures, financial benchmarks, and key contractual details, physicians and practices can position themselves for long-term success.